sb-ncbr/overprot/OverProtCore/README.md

 python  overprot.py  1.10.630.10  data/cyp/  --sample_size 50
 ```

-(This example will process 50 random proteins from CYP family (CATH code 1.10.630.10) and save the results into directory `data/cyp_50/`.)
+(This example will process 50 random proteins from Cytochrome P450 (CYP) family (CATH code 1.10.630.10) and save the results into directory `data/cyp_50/`.)

 ## Execution via Docker

 In case you want to run OverProt Core in a Docker container, you can skip the **Installation** step above.
-Instead, make sure you have Docker installed and you have permission to run it.
+Instead, make sure you have Docker correctly installed and you have permissions to run it (in Linux, you must be in `docker` group).
+In Windows, start the Docker Desktop application and open a command line (`powershell`) to run the following steps.

-Pull the Docker image from repository:
+Pull the Docker image from the repository:

 ```sh
 docker  pull  registry.gitlab.com/midlik/overprot/overprot-core